buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcAngularVelocityMeasure.md

 # IfcAngularVelocityMeasure

-_IfcAngularVelocityMeasure_ is a measure of the velocity of a body measured in terms of angle subtended per unit time.
+_IfcAngularVelocityMeasure_ is a measure of the velocity of a body measured in terms of angle subtended per unit time.<!-- end of definition -->

 Usually measured in radians/s.

 Type: REAL

 > HISTORY New type in IFC2.0.